jetkan-yk/cs50ai/readme.md

 ## 🤹 Improvement

-I am currently auditing this course (no certificate bearing, just interested in AI and Brian's teaching style), so more solutions and test cases will be added in the near future.</br>
+I am currently auditing this course (no certificate bearing, just interested in AI and Brian's teaching style), more solutions and test cases will be added in the near future!</br>

 This is a self-initiated project.
 Passing these test cases does not guarantee that you will also receive a full grade from the HavardX teaching team.</br>